harishyuvaraj641-pixel/FaceNura/DeepFaceLive_NVIDIA/_internal/DeepFaceLive/README.md

 ## Face Animator

-There is also a Face Animator module in DeepFaceLive app.
+There is also a Face Animator module in FaceNura app.
 You can control a static face picture using video or your own face from the camera.
 The quality is not the best, and requires fine face matching and tuning parameters for every face pair, but enough for funny videos and memes or real-time streaming at 25 fps using 35 TFLOPS GPU.

 <img src="doc/face_animator_example.gif"></img>